PLEASE NOTE THAT POETRY SUBMISSIONS ARE NOW CLOSED UNTIL FURTHER NOTICE. THEY WILL BE OPENED AGAIN AS SOON AS IT PRACTICAL.

 ESSAYS & REVIEWS

-The editors will also be interested in proposals for artwork.
-Please contact us at: submissions [at] the highwindow [dot] uk the email above with ARTWORK in the subject line.
+The editor will also be interested in proposals for artwork.
+Please contact me at: submissions [at] the highwindow [dot] uk the email above with ARTWORK in the subject line.